After more than a year testing, adding and dropping calculations, and still in trial version, my second application for Garmin watches comes to light.

 - xPower: Time-weighted exponential rolling average of the power, developed by Doctor Skiba.
 Calculated over the previous 25 seconds.
 Average value of all activity.

 - Normalized Power®: Rolling exponential average power, from Training Peaks.
 Calculated over the previous 30 seconds.
-Average value of all activity, average for each lap and graph.
+Average value of all activity, (eliminated in version 15.0.1 average for each lap and graph).

 - Air resistance power: The resistance that air opposes when moving at a certain speed.
 Like any fluid (water for example), when moving within it opposes a resistance force that is proportional to the front surface and speed.
 The greater the surface and the higher the speed, the greater the resistance.
 It can be experimented by moving a hand in the water at different speeds, and with the palm perpendicular or parallel to the movement.
 If there were a headwind, we would have to add the speed that we have to that of the wind, and if there were a tailwind, we would have to subtract it.
 The application considers calm wind, that is, zero wind speed.
 The average value of all activity is displayed.

 - rIC: Coefficient of intensity according to speed.
 Indicates the intensity in relation to the threshold speed.
 A value of 1 would be the equivalent of running throughout the activity at the same speed as the threshold.
 What in Training Peaks they call rIF®.
 Average value.

 - IC: The analog to rIC with power.
 IF® at Training Peaks.
 Average value.

 - (Version 15.0.1) Maximum average power in 30 seconds: Maximum value that has reached the average power during 30 seconds.

 In our mobile we can configure the behavior of the application, both to see different data on the screen, and for its behavior.

 Some data is taken from the watch, from the user settings.
 They are height, weight, resting and maximum heart rates, heart rate zones.